Prophylactic vs Therapeutic Dosing in Fibrosis Models

 However, in the clinic:

-Most strikingly, follow-up studies in humanized SCID mouse models revealed that Simtuzumab worsened pulmonary fibrosis in both preventative AND therapeutic settings — hydroxyproline levels increased, and it paradoxically promoted fibroblast-to-myofibroblast differentiation in a dose-dependent manner.
+Most strikingly, follow-up studies in humanized SCID mouse models (IPF patient-derived lung cells transplanted into SCID mice) revealed that Simtuzumab worsened pulmonary fibrosis in both preventative AND therapeutic settings, with significantly increased hydroxyproline levels — as reported by Tjin et al. (2024)[7].

 Selonsertib (ASK1 Inhibitor) — Gilead, Results Announced 2019